acridokb/acridokb/README.md

 - 👋 Hi, I’m @acridokb
-- 👀 I’m interested in Machine learning
+- 👀 I’m interested in ...
-- 🌱 I’m currently learning GA-ELM
+- 🌱 I’m currently learning ..
-- 💞️ I’m looking to collaborate on GA-ELM
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---